ZomboCode/Krunker-group-edit/README.md

 # Advanced krunker group edit
+Adds a Javascript console on the bottom left corner of Krunker editor Similar to Bob_lap's specific property editor, but more comfort to use.
+Can be closed while not used.
-Useful for massive trigger circuits
+Useful for massive trigger circuits, coloring objects, changing health or respawn timers and way more

 Basic Javascript knowledge needed for using